bilelsgh/ranked_retrieval_cs3245/README.txt

     The output format for a posting list is :

-        doc_IDS1 skip_pointers1
+        <doc_ID1><weight> <doc_ID2><weight> <doc_ID5><weight>

-        doc_IDS2 skip_pointers2
+       <doc_ID7><weight> <doc_ID1><weight>
 ...

     As we use offset as posting list ID, we don't need to write it in the posting list.
+Each group <doc_ID1><weight> has a length of 10digits : 5 for the docID and 5 for the length.
+Then, we can directly access to the different value during the search part and don’t have to perform several split operations.
+As the greater docID in the reuter dataset is 14818 and 3 decimals is accurate enough for a document weight, it doesn’t affect the efficiency of the search.

 	The output for the documents’ length file : docID1 length